International Diploma Yoga Teacher Training

 Graduates of this course are respected and acknowledged as some of the best yoga teachers around the world.
 IYTA teachers can be relied upon to deliver a well structured yoga class with strict adherence to safety and respect for students - whether beginners or advanced.

-This course covers 460 hours of training which include the following units of study:
+This course covers 460 hours of yoga teacher training which include the following units of study:

 - Anatomy and Physiology – body systems, corrections, sequencing and safety